Indygenat

 Indygenat or 'naturalization' in the Polish–Lithuanian Commonwealth was the grant of nobility to foreign nobles.
 To grant indygenat, a foreign noble had to submit proof of their service to the Republic, together with proof of nobility issued by a foreign court, swear an oath of allegiance, and buy land.
 Grants of indygenat were limited in the history of Poland to just over 400 foreign nobles.
-It was granted by the King; after 1641 it was only valid with approval of the General sejm (parliament).
+It was granted by the King; after 1641 it was only valid with approval of the Sejm of the Polish–Lithuanian Commonwealth.